ratan-lab/sumo/doc/example.rst

 In this example, we will use SUMO to stratify patients diagnosed with Acute Myeloid Leukemia (LAML) into sub-groups based on gene-expression, micro-RNA expression, and methylation datasets.
 We will describe steps that should be taken for pre-processing of these data, use SUMO to detect the various sub-groups of patients, and identify the features e.g., genes and methylation probes, that drive each of those subgroups.

-We will use `gene expression <https://gdc.xenahubs.net/download/TCGA-LAML.htseq_fpkm.tsv.gz>`_, `methylation <https://gdc.xenahubs.net/download/TCGA-LAML.methylation27.tsv.gz>`_ and `miRNA expression <https://gdc.xenahubs.net/download/TCGA-LAML.mirna.tsv.gz>`_ data from UCSC XENA browser in this vignette.
+We will use `gene expression <https://gdc.xenahubs.net/download/TCGA-LAML.htseq_fpkm.tsv.gz>`_, `methylation <https://gdc.xenahubs.net/download/TCGA-LAML.methylation27.tsv.gz>`_ and `miRNA expression <https://gdc.xenahubs.net/download/TCGA-LAML.mirna.tsv.gz>`_ data from UCSC XENA browser in this python vignette.

 ==================
 Data preprocessing